Owusu Afriyie Akoto

 Owusu Afriyie Akoto (born 19 October 1949) is a Ghanaian agricultural economist and politician.
-He is a member of the New Patriotic Party and was Member of Parliament for the Kwadaso Constituency from 2009 to 2017.
-He is currently a cabinet minister in the Nana Akufo-Addo administration and serves as the Minister of Food and Agriculture of Ghana since 2017.
+He is a member of the New Patriotic Party and was a Member of Parliament for the Kwadaso Constituency from 2009 to 2017.
+He was a cabinet minister in the Nana Akufo-Addo administration and served as Minister of Food and Agriculture of Ghana.
+He resigned on 10 January 2023 to focus on his presidential ambition.
+He holds MSc and PHD Degree in Agricultural Economics from the University of Cambridge, England.

 Early life and education

-Owusu Afriyie Akoto was born to Bafuor Osei Akoto, a prominent member of the pre-independence National Liberation Movement and also a chief linguist at the Manhyia Palace.
+Owusu Afriyie Akoto was born to Bafuor Osei Akoto, the founder and leader of the pre-independence National Liberation Movement and also a chief linguist at the Manhyia Palace.
 Akoto had his secondary school education at Opoku Ware School, Kumasi.
 He continued to the University of Ghana, Legon and graduated with a Bachelor of Science degree in agriculture.
 He then studied at Cambridge University, where he obtained a Master of Science in agricultural economics.
 He earned his Doctor of Philosophy degree at Cambridge in 1985.